Dalton (unit): Measurement

-Before the 2019 redefinition of SI units, experiments were aimed to determine the value of the Avogadro constant for finding the value of the unified atomic mass unit.
+Before the 2019 revision of the SI, experiments were aimed to determine the value of the Avogadro constant for finding the value of the unified atomic mass unit.

 Josef Loschmidt

 A reasonably accurate value of the atomic mass unit was first obtained indirectly by Josef Loschmidt in 1865, by estimating the number of particles in a given volume of gas.

 Jean Perrin

 Perrin estimated the Avogadro number by a variety of methods, at the turn of the 20th century.
 He was awarded the 1926 Nobel Prize in Physics, largely for this work.